sparkai-corp/slate/source/index.html.md

 We know how hard it is to perfect AI – every model struggles in some way, and that gap dictates the pace of progress.
 SparkAI makes it easy to instantly deploy a human-in-the-loop solution to your hardest AI challenges.
 We specialize in delivering high-integrity, real-time resolution to longtail AI exceptions in production, empowering you to launch & scale revolutionary products faster than ever before.

+Common ways engineering and product teams leverage SparkAI include:

+* Resolving low-confidence decisions and edge cases in production
+* Launching new products & features with in-development AI models
+* Rapidly generating ground truth data
+* Real-time quality assurance of model outputs
+* Bootstrapping new models for evaluation with customers

 # Overview

 ## SparkAI service